-Easy omelette recipes.
-Omelettes make such an easy quick breakfast, lunch or even dinner.
-Here you’ll find the classic French technique to make a perfect omelette every time.
+2-egg omelettes make such an easy quick breakfast, lunch or even dinner.
+Here you’ll find how to make the best omelette, a simple omelette, a basic recipe, using the classic French technique for a 2 egg omelette.

 There are so many great ways to cook eggs.
 But our romance with omelettes is one that can’t be denied.
 We love them for breakfast, lunch and even dinner when served with a side salad.